-Nathan has worked on several different television programmes over the last ten years, some as a specialist restoration carpenter and some as a historic building consultant.
+Nathan has worked on several different television programmes over the last twenty years, some as a specialist restoration carpenter and some as a historic building consultant.

 To view Nathan’s television taster tape please visit www.vimeo.com